The best way to

 repair shops must get your authorization for any repair and must offer you an

-estimate if repairs will cost $50 or more.
+estimate or firm price quote if repairs will cost $50 or more.

 repairs are allowed.
 But if you drop off your car before the shop opens with a